Browse World War I materials in Lexington Historical Society's collections here.

 Lexington met its quota in all five drives.
 It received four flags and then, to show oversubscription in all drives, its fourth flag was altered with a line through the four stripes.
 It is exceedingly rare for any one institution to possess four intact flags.

+Two of these flags have been conserved recently and will be on display on November 11.
 For more information on the conservation of these flags and to donate to their treatment, visit here.